Teacher Professional Development

 Texas Biomedical Research Institute has been awarded the NIH Science Education Partnership Award (SEPA).
 The SEPA program, It’s Contagious!
 Promoting the Biomedical Workforce Pipeline through Infectious Diseases, is seeking secondary STEM content teachers (high school and middle school science, math, and technology) to participate in this educational research program.
 The SEPA aims to: 1) increase connections between infectious disease research and classroom content, 2) increase student awareness of biomedical career opportunities, and 3) support teachers in the application of data to inform their teaching practices.

-Teacher Eligibility Requirements: This is an educational research project requiring the collection and analysis of data, including student data.
-Eligible teachers must be at a school or district with a Memorandum of Understanding (MOU) with Texas Biomed.
-The following districts/schools have an MOU:
+This is an educational research project requiring the collection and analysis of data, including student data.
+Eligible teachers must be at a school or district with an existing Memorandum of Understanding (MOU) with Texas Biomed.

 • San Antonio Independent School District (SAISD)